Lehtonen, Stars snap Capitals' home winning streak at 15

 Stars: Host the Ottawa Senators on Wednesday looking for their first three-game winning streak since late December.

-Capitals: Open a three-game California road trip Thursday at the Pacific Division-leading San Jose Sharks before heading to Los Angeles and Anaheim.
+Capitals: Open a three-game California road trip Thursday at the Pacific Division-leading San Jose Sharks.

 ---